oinegue/scatnetgpu/README.md

 # Description

 `scatnetgpu` is a module to compute the Scattering Network representation [1] of an image using the power of a CUDA capable GPU.
+This software has been created for my thesis: [Scattering networks: efficient 2D implementation and application to melanoma classification](http://amslaurea.unibo.it/id/eprint/12261).

 The output of the computation is compatible with the software [scatnet](https://github.com/scatnet/scatnet).